 What are the changes?

-from December 1st 2022, family and emergency doctors seeing a patient without an in-person visit will see their fees reduced by 50-65%.
+From December 1st 2022, family and emergency doctors seeing a patient without an in-person visit had their fees reduced by 50-65%.
 Pediatricians will see their fees cut by 75%.
 As a result, we do not have sufficient hours of family physicians, emergency physicians or pediatricians to continue offering OHIP-funded services in Ontario.

 Patients without a family doctor and/or patients who are unable to be seen in person will likely no longer be able to obtain care virtually.
 Patients requiring an urgent visit are now forced to go to a physical Emergency Department or walk in clinic, waiting hours in line for a visit they may not need.